pixie-io/docs.px.dev/content/en/02-installing-pixie/03-install-guides/02-self-hosted-pixie.md

 1. Install `kustomize` following the directions [here](https://kubectl.docs.kubernetes.io/installation/kustomize/).

 1. Deploy Pixie Cloud dependencies and wait for all pods within the `plc` namespace to become ready and available before proceeding to the next step.
 If there is an error, you may need to retry this step.
+You may verify any of the images in the generated Kustomize files by following the steps in [Verifying Images](/reference/admin/verifying-images/).

     ```bash
     kustomize build k8s/cloud_deps/base/elastic/operator | kubectl apply -f -